Nabin-09/Data_Structures_and_Algorithms/13-Heaps/Notes.md

  - Insert element at last index of array(eg 55)
  - Take it to its correct position
  - check if its parent is larger than the element
+ - 55 is at 6th index , parent = (6/2) , 3rd index = 40<br>its smaller than 55 so swap
+ - Repeat same until it reaches it position